How Internal Brand Processes Shape Culture, Retention, and Trust

 When they are not, misalignment begins.

-Here are some signs that your brand processes are not aligned with the culture you are trying to build:
+Here are some signs that your brand processes are not aligned with the culture you desire to build:

-• When negative experiences happen, there are no defined processes to address them, and no crisis planning in place to protect the brand
+There are no defined processes to address negative experiences, and no crisis planning in place to protect the brand

 When systems don’t support the culture you want, morale drops and trust weakens.
-Your brand feels different depending on who someone talks to.
-This inconsistency makes it hard for people to stay engaged or committed.
+This inconsistency makes it hard for people to stay engaged or committed to the mission.

 A true story: